Lemon4ksan/WoG-Quiz/README.md

 ## Contribution
 Since text recognition isn't perfect, there may be incorrect results.
-I can't test all the weapons myself, so if you encounter this situation, add possible solution for the typo in main.py after the first ```except IOError:``` occurrence and create a pull request.
-It will help a lot (You should save the photo of the problematic quiz and test your solution before submitting).
+I can't test all the weapons myself, so if you encounter this situation, add possible solution for the typo in ```fixes.py```.
+It will help a lot.
+Use logs.log file to analyze the issue.
+You should save the image of the problematic quiz and test your solution before submitting.

 ## Support
 If you find this script helpful, you can send a small reward on my Steam account: